textpattern/textpattern.github.io/tags/lang.md

 category: Tags
 published: true
 title: Lang
-description: Textpattern will replace this tag with the 2-letter code of the language which is set as the site's language preference.
+description: Textpattern will replace this tag with the 2-letter code of the language which is set as the website's language.
 tags:
   - Language tags
   - Markup tags